williammabernathy/499LectureSeries/README.txt

 Ensure the folder has editing permissions
 Ensure you are in the correct directory when running the .jar
 	- For example C:\Users\matth\Desktop\Command Line Sorting Program

+To test:

+!NOTE: Sorted Names.txt must be present, meaning the application must have ran at least once in order to build the Sorted Names file

+1. Open the Project source code with Netbeans or similar IDE
+2. Navigate to the "test" file
+3. Right click on CompareTest.java
+4. Click "Test File"
+5. Examine the results; either success or fail.